Overview – Ethical Theories

 Possible response:

-In the ‘stealing from people with nine letters in their name‘ example, Kant would likely argue that modifying your maxim in this way is cheating because the extra conditions – such as the number of letters in a person’s name or the name of the store – are morally irrelevant to this situation.
+In the ‘stealing from people with nine letters in their name‘ example, Kant would likely argue that modifying your maxim in this way is cheating because the extra conditions – such as the number of letters in a person’s name or the name of the store – are not part of my choice.

-The categorical imperative is concerned with the actual maxim I am acting on and not some arbitrary one I just made up.
+The categorical imperative is concerned with the actual maxim I am choosing to act on – and these extra conditions are not part of my choice.

 Ignores consequences